EdgeApp/edge-core-js/src/docs/edge-wallet-cache-design.md

 21. A cached otherMethods name is callable before the engine exists; the call pends and then forwards.
 22. A stale cached name rejects cleanly when the loaded engine lacks the method.
 23. A version-1 cache file upgrades on read (warm boot preserved) and the stub set grows once the engine lands, through the bridge.
-24. Config-level names persist in `accountCache.json` while the live plugin surface stays verbatim.
+24. Config-level names persist in the account's `setting` rows while the live plugin surface stays verbatim.
 25. The cache-coverage classification gains a cache-assisted set (`getAddresses`, `getReceiveAddress`, `otherMethods`), so the exhaustiveness guard still forces a decision for new properties.

 Same file, for the address reconcile ([section 6.3](#63-phase-6-provisional-receive-address-for-rotating-chains-landed)):